harshwall/ShopClaws/README.md

 * [Android Studio](https://developer.android.com/studio/) - Java platform with magical gradle
 * [Firebase](https://firebase.google.com/) - Firebase is Google's mobile platform that helps you quickly develop high-quality apps and grow your business.
 * [Node js](https://nodejs.org/) - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine

+## Contribute
+* Feel free to report issues and bugs for improving the user experience
+* Fork and contribute